bman12three4/AD7490.py/README.md

 To read the value of an indivudial channel, use `obj.readChannel(n)`

 to read the value of multiple channels, use `obj.read(n)` to read from channel 0 to n, or `obj.readAll()` to read all 16 channels

+if you are having problems then just grab the one from my GloveProject, it is an older one with less features but I am more confident that it works